-5.1.1.2.
-[CH4] time series
+2.1.2 [CH4] time series

-The [CH4] time series used in this study are from the Global Monitoring Division of the National Oceanic and Atmospheric Administration - Earth System Research Laboratory (NOAA ESRL) Carbon Cycle Cooperative Global Air Sampling Network (Dlugokencky et al., 2017).
-These data include records from SMO (latitude 14.24°S, longitude 170.57°W) and ASC (7.92°S, 14.42°W) as well as global averages calculated by smoothing background data temporally and zonally; all with coverage from 1983-2017.
-In addition, we use data measured at the NZ National Institute of Water and Atmospheric Research (NIWA) from BHD in NZ (41.41°S, 174.87°E; 1992-2017); (Lowe et al., 1991).
-Both data sets are on the same international scale (Dlugokencky et al., 2005), although for the presented analysis internal consistency of the time series is the relevant criterion; inter-laboratory offsets do not affect the findings.
-The individual time series (Figs. 2B-E) show seasonal cycles, inter-annual variability (IAV) and long-term trends.
-To investigate ENSO effects on these different time scales we derived the following seven records from the individual measurements at each station.
-(Table 1).
-First, the nominal monthly mean values to capture the full variability in the data ("nom").
-Second, 12-month running means to represent IAV and trends ("run").
-Third, monthly resolved growth rate defined as the difference between the following 12 months and the preceding 12 months ("gro").
-Fourth, a residual ("res") as calculated by seasonal trend analysis by Loess (STL, Cleveland et al., 1990).
+The [CH4] time series used in this study are from the Global Monitoring Division of the National Oceanic and Atmospheric Administration Earth System Research Laboratory (NOAA ESRL) Carbon Cycle Cooperative Global Air Sampling Network (Dlugokencky et al., 2017).
+These data include records from SMO (latitude 14.24° S, longitude 170.57° W) and ASC (7.92° S, 14.42° W), as well as global averages calculated by smoothing background data temporally and zonally, all with coverage from 1983 to 2017.
+In addition, we use data measured at the NZ National Institute of Water and Atmospheric Research (NIWA) from BHD in NZ (41.41° S, 174.87° E; 1992-2017) (Lowe et al., 1991).
+Both data sets are on the same international scale (Dlugokencky et al., 2005), although for the presented analysis, internal consistency of the time series is the relevant criterion; interlaboratory offsets do not affect the findings.
+The individual time series (Fig. 2b-e) show seasonal cycles, inter-annual variability (IAV), and long-term trends.
+To investigate ENSO effects on these different timescales we derived the following seven records from the individual measurements at each station (Table 1): first, the nominal monthly mean values to capture the full variability in the data ("nom"), second, 12-month running means to represent IAV and trends ("run"), third, monthly resolved growth rate defined as the difference between the following 12 months and the preceding 12 months ("gro"), and fourth, a residual ("res") as calculated by seasonal trend analysis by loess (STL; Cleveland et al., 1990).
 The seasonal window was set at 120 months, which forces a uniform seasonal cycle over the duration of the record.
 The residual therefore represents IAV in the expression of the seasonal cycle as well as other short-term anomalies.
-Fifth, sixth, and seventh: detrended time series where the STL trend component is subtracted from the monthly means with subsequent determination of detrended monthly means, 12-month running means, and growth rate ("det-nom", "det-run", "det-gro").
+The fifth, sixth, and seventh records are the detrended time series for which the STL trend component is subtracted from the monthly means with subsequent determination of detrended monthly means, 12-month running means, and growth rate ("det-nom", "det-run", "det-gro").

-5.1.1.3. δ^{13} CH4 time series
+2.1.3 $\delta^{13}$ CH4 time series